Miliano Jonathans

 Miliano Jonathans (born 5 April 2004) is a professional footballer who plays as a right winger or attacking midfielder for club Utrecht.
 Born in the Netherlands, he represents the Indonesia national team.

 Club career

 Vitesse

 Jonathans joined the youth system of Vitesse at the age of 10.
 He made his Eredivisie debut for Vitesse on 24 April 2022 in a game against Willem II.
 On 31 August 2022, Jonathans signed a new contract with Vitesse until 2025.

 Utrecht

 On 1 January 2025, Jonathans joined Utrecht for an estimated fee of €300,000.

+Loan to Excelsior

+On 16 January 2026, Jonathans joined Excelsior on loan until the end of the season.

 International career

 In August 2025, it was announced that Jonathans had decided to represent Indonesia at international level.
 On 3 September 2025, he received a call-up from Indonesia national team for two friendlies against Chinese Taipei and Lebanon.
 On 5 September 2025, he made his debut in a friendlies match against Chinese Taipei in a 6–0 win.